ixartz/Next-JS-Landing-Page-Starter-Template/README.md

 npm run build-prod
 ```

 Now, your theme is ready to be deployed.
-All generated files are located at `dist` folder, which you can deploy with any hosting service.
+All generated files are located at `out` folder, which you can deploy with any hosting service.

 ### Deploy to Netlify